stenudd.COM

 History may make sense in rear view, but is rarely predictable.
 There is even a natural conflict between the present and the future: what conforms to the presiding order is praised and elevated in the former, but what is singled out in the latter is change, the deviation from the standard.
 So, that which is cherished in the future is mostly neglected or even rejected in the present.
 Most innovators, of whatever kind, would in their lives only find support for a conviction of being erased by time.
 What are the odds of becoming a historical figure?
 Infinitesimal.
 Nothing to base one’s life on.

 Since Plato already in those days had quite another reputation, and through his writing also Socrates, if Aristotle pondered the question at all, he would conclude that those names might remain, but his own be dust even quicker than his body would.
-It is even likely that he regarded himself as somewhat a failure, fleeing Athens at the end of his life, leaving little of proven perseverance.
+It is even likely that Aristotle regarded himself as somewhat a failure, fleeing Athens at the end of his life, leaving little of proven perseverance.

-He would have concentrated on living a decent life, and made no plans for eternity.
+Aristotle would have concentrated on living a decent life, and made no plans for eternity.

 NEXT